 PAGA offers an innovative compliance tool.
 Therefore, in order to compete, California firms are much less likely to cut corners, and this raises the playing field for all enterprises.
 Basically, PAGA motivates enterprises to act with caution.
 Employers who are committed to following the law's labor laws and doing the right thing for their staff are also not left behind.

 There are a variety of corporations pushing to get rid of or at least weaken the PAGA.
-But, it will be a serious mistake, since California employees would lose their essential rights from violations of labour law if PAGA goes down.
+But, it will be a serious mistake, since California employees would lose their essential rights from violations of labor law if PAGA goes down.
 PAGA is therefore equitable to businesses in the way that, without fines levied, it offers organizations the ability to correct their violations.

-PAGA investigates a host of violations of California employment law, including minimum wage violations, unpaid wages, missing lunch times and rest breaks, misclassification of employees, unreimbursed company costs and miscalculated pay scales.
-While PAGA critics argue that it is only a means for California employment lawyers to make money, they leave out the argument that it raises income for the state and, most critically, for aggrieved employees who have been denied equal pay.
+PAGA investigates a host of violations of California employment laws, including minimum wage violations, unpaid wages, missing lunch times and rest breaks, misclassification of employees, unreimbursed company costs and miscalculated pay scales.
+While PAGA critics argue that it is only a means for California Employment Attorneys to make money, they leave out the argument that it raises income for the state and, most critically, for aggrieved employees who have been denied equal pay.
 PAGA supports all and provides safeguards for disabled employees.
 PAGA is also one of the reasons why the economy of California has grown and prospered over recent years.

 What's The Process For A PAGA Lawsuit?

 The object of PAGA is not to recover the worker's damages, but to provide a way of appointing people to administer the labor laws of the state as private attorneys general act.
 It is necessary to note that the relief offered by this statute is designed to help the general public and not the party or group of people pursuing the suit.